AutomationPanda/tau-intro-selenium-py/README.md

 1. The search input on the DuckDuckGo search page
 2. The search input on the DuckDuckGo results page
-3. The search phrase results on the DuckDuckGo results page
+3. The result links on the DuckDuckGo results page

 (Note: The page title is not a Web element.
 It can be fetched as a `browser` property.)